Causes of Childhood Disorders

 Early Signs and Symptoms of Childhood Disorders

-Parents and caregivers must look out for any warning signs that may point toward childhood disorders in their children.
+Parents and caregivers must look out for any warning signs of childhood mental health disorders in their children.
 The sooner these symptoms are recognized, the sooner they can look for professional help.
 These include:

 • Mood swings and irritability.